miwojc/fastai_study_group/Session 0 Notes.md

 * Get comfortable with Jupyter and all other tools
 * Run week1 code and understand it…Play with code to understand it
 * Try different learning rates, epochs while running code
+* Run code on different set of images (download from google images for example) and share results
 * Feel free to explore week2 notebook

 ## Motivation to complete the full course